 - 3.16.1 Within the trust, there will be an internal auditing process alongside the work of an external auditor.
-The audit and risk committee will appoint the internal auditors on behalf of the trust. - 3.16.2 When undergoing an audit, the trust will provide the appointed auditor(s) with access to all books, records, information, explanations, assets and premises, and copies of any relevant documents may be taken. - 3.16.3 In terms of the end of year audit, in accordance with the Companies Act 2006, the trust will: - appoint an auditor to certify whether the accounts present a true view of the Trust's financial performance and position - produce audited accounts - produce a letter of engagement, purchasing the external auditor's services in writing - ensure that the letter of engagement (appendix 1) provides for the removal of auditors, before the expiry of the term of office, in exceptional circumstances - 3.16.4 The trust will produce a statement of regularity, propriety and compliance, and will obtain a regularity assurance report on this statement from the external auditor. - 3.16.5 During July, the appointed auditors will start their preparative work on the annual accounts. - 3.16.6 During November / December, the appointed auditors will present to a joint finance and audit and risk committee meeting with the annual accounts for them to review.
+The audit and risk committee will appoint the internal auditors on behalf of the trust. - 3.16.2 When undergoing an audit, the trust will provide the appointed auditor(s) with access to all books, records, information, explanations, assets and premises, and copies of any relevant documents may be taken.
+The audit of key financial controls will be determined annually by the audit and risk committee and, if necessary, will be based on the financial item on the risk register.
+The audit and risk committee will receive the internal audit and will determine whether they are happy that the appropriate controls are in place and how any risks will be managed. - 3.16.3 In terms of the end of year audit, in accordance with the Companies Act 2006, the trust will: - · appoint an auditor to certify whether the accounts present a true view of the trust's financial performance and position - · produce audited accounts - · produce a letter of engagement, purchasing the external auditor's services in writing - ensure that the letter of engagement (appendix 1) provides for the removal of auditors, before the expiry of the term of office, in exceptional circumstances - 3.16.4 The trust will produce a statement of regularity, propriety and compliance, and will obtain a regularity assurance report on this statement from the external auditor. - 3.16.5 During July, the appointed auditors will start their preparative work on the annual accounts. - 3.16.6 During November / December, the appointed auditors will present to a joint finance and audit and risk committee meeting with the annual accounts for them to review.
 These are then recommended to the trust board for approval. - 3.16.7 The auditor's statement on regularity, propriety and compliance will be included in the trust's annual report.
-This formal declaration is to ensure that the trust has fulfilled the following responsibilities: - efficient and effective use of resources in the trust's charge - public money is spent only for the purposes intended by Parliament - maintained appropriate standards of conduct, behaviour and corporate governance when applying the funds under their control - 3.16.8 The trust will submit the audited accounts and auditor's regularity assurance report to the DfE by 31 December each year. - 3.16.9 The audited accounts will be published on the trust's website by 31 January the following year. - 3.16.10 The trust is required to submit financial returns to the DfE annually, as well as the audited financial statements. - 3.16.11 The National Audit Office (NAO) holds the right to access the book of accounts and all relevant records, files and reports of the trust for inspection, or for the carrying out of value for money studies. - 3.16.12 The auditor(s) involved has a responsibility to advise the trust board and ESFA of any instances of irregularity or impropriety, as well as any non-compliance with the terms of the trust's funding agreement.
+This formal declaration is to ensure that the trust has fulfilled the following responsibilities: - efficient and effective use of resources in the trust's charge - public money is spent only for the purposes intended by Parliament - maintained appropriate standards of conduct, behaviour and corporate governance when applying the funds under their control - 3.16.8 The Trust will submit the audited accounts and auditor's regularity assurance report to the DfE by 31 December each year. - $3.16.9 \quad \text{The audited accounts will be published on the trust's website by 31 January the following year.} \\$ - $3.16.10 \quad \text{The Trust is required to submit financial returns to the DfE annually, as well as the audited financial statements.}$ - 3.16.11 The National Audit Office (NAO) holds the right to access the book of accounts and all relevant records, files and reports of the trust for inspection, or for the carrying out of value for money studies. - 3.16.12 The auditor(s) involved has a responsibility to advise the trust board and ESFA of any instances of irregularity or impropriety, as well as any non-compliance with the terms of the Trust's funding agreement.